lyonva/SimplyClip/README.md

 Enable the extension to work in sync with the system clipboard so that the content can be switched across browsers.

+## Improvements of this version compared to the previous one

+### Adding new features

+-   Adding a search bar for the list of copied items
+-   Adding a button to clear all of the copied items list
+-   Adding Dark mode
+-   Adding a save button to export the list into CSV file
+-   Adding a button to disable the extension
+-   Clipping an Image

+### Fixing issues that were in the previous version:
+-   Recognizing URL copying
+-   Fixing multiple bugs
+-   There was basically no documentation in the code at all, now all of the code is documented.

 ## Contributors

 ---